 Without these activities, many people’s mental health has gone off the deep end, and they’re not sure what to do.

 What do you do when you feel like you don’t want to get out of bed?
 When it takes every ounce of strength to just do the laundry that’s been piling up for a week?
 What do you do when you used to be able to grab dinner with friends with no problem, and now you find yourself having a panic attack before walking out the door?

 There are many issues that came to the forefront from the pandemic, including depression, OCD, grief, and PTSD.
+In most cases, the effect of anxiety can be minimised by talking to an anxiety counsellor such as A Kind Place.
 However, in this article, we’re going to cover perhaps the most widespread mental health issue affecting the world: anxiety.